 I’m sure many people at home have found they have either dramatically increased their levels of exercise, completely introduced exercise into their routine, or been the complete opposite and haven’t left bed since being homebound.
 If you are any of these options, we’re here to tell you that exercising at home isn’t really all that bad!
 In fact, it can be really fun!
 Being stuck at home doesn’t mean exercise has to be boring.
 There are many different exercise options available which require minimal to no equipment at all, as well as many different ways to keep exercise interesting and exciting.

 The general recommendations for exercise is a minimum of 150 minutes of moderate cardiovascular (cardio) training per week, 75 minutes of intense cardio throughout the week, or a combination of both.
 Cardio training is basically any type of exercise that leads to an increase in your heart rate and results in you having to breathe faster.
-This usually refers to activities that aim to increase your stamina.
-This can be achieved by completing a brisk walk, going for a run, riding a bike, or completing cardio based workouts from home.
-Incorporating exercises such as burpees, squat jumps, shuttle runs, boxing, and skipping are just some of the ways to ensure exercising is kept interesting and enjoyable!
-Strength training should also be incorporated into your workout routine at least twice a week, focusing on the major muscle groups such as your legs, back, arms, and chest.
+This usually refers to activities that aim to improve your cardiovascular fitness.
+This can be achieved by completing a brisk walk, going for a run, riding a bike, skipping or boxing.
+Strength training should also be incorporated into your workout routine at least twice a week, focusing on the major muscle groups such as your legs, shoulder, back, arms, and chest.
 Just because gyms aren’t open, doesn’t mean strength training should be abandoned completely.
 Never underestimate the power of your own body weight as a form of resistance!
 However, if you’re one of the lucky ones and was able to purchase weights before the world went crazy and started stockpiling them, then that’s great, if not, no dramas!
 There are many basic household items which could be used instead.
-Instead of dumbbells, use cartons of milk or juice!
-Filling up a backpack with a sack of potatoes can work great for an easy back squat – it’s that simple!
-Resistance bands are also a great idea, and can be relatively cheap, starting anywhere from $15.
+Instead of dumbbells, use a backpack full of books or other heavy objects, get creative!

 If you’re working from home, make a conscious effort to take a break every 30-60 minutes to get up, walk around, and get your body moving.
 It’s so easy to fall into a rhythm of sitting around all day and becoming quite lazy.
 A good tip from us is to mimic your office environment.
 If you usually have a break at 11am to get a coffee, do the same at home!
 If 12pm is your lunch break, take the time to make your lunch, sit down and enjoy it, and most importantly move your body.
 Also be conscious of how your workspace at home is set up.
 If you’re slouching, laying down, sitting on the couch or lounging around for long periods of time while you work, you are more likely to experience pain or injury.
 Some simple tips from us would be: